ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

 ## The problem

-A couple of years ago, I was tasked with manually checking all pages in a public Confluence space, for images that were missing alternate text.
+1. A couple of years ago, I was tasked with manually checking all pages in a public Confluence space, for images that were missing alternate text.
 And if I found images missing alternate text, then I had to add this text to those images.
 This task is very cumbersome and tedius.

-Budding software engineers (such as myself) need to complete real-world side projects on their own.
+1. As a budding software engineers, I need to complete real-world side projects.
 I was struggling to find real-world coding projects that interested me and were within my level of expertise.
 I've never completed real-world coding projects on my own before (I've only completed small coding challenges on websites like [CodeWars](https://www.codewars.com/)).
 I like coding when I know I'm working to actually solve a problem I'm having, or a problem someone else is having.

 ## The solution